 Small Business Credit Cards

 Small Business Credit Cards are a great way to maximize your business.
 Similarly, it can as well as keeping your business and personal expenses separate.
 You might be surprised to find out what actually qualifies as a small business, but it is probably more than you think.
 For example, driving for Uber, selling items online, or even having an evening gig of walking neighbors’ dogs could qualify.
 Our Basic Guide to Small Business Cards can give you a better idea of what a small business card is.
 Finally, you can also check out our step-by-step guide to applying for a small business card.
-This will walk you through with screenshots to understanding the application process.
+This will walk you through understanding the application process for a small business card, and includes screenshots.

 Chase Business Cards